19 people are interested

 We are planning our next training group and would love to hear from you!

-We have a need for 4 everyday people to volunteer as CASA's (Court Appointed Special Advocates) to represent to the court the best interest of our children in foster care.
+We have an ongoing need for everyday people to volunteer as Guardian ad Litems (GAL) to represent to the court the best interest of our children in care.
 There are over 200 children in Skagit county who are abandoned or victims of abuse or neglect.
-We need people in our community to be a stand up for these children in court and advocate their best interest.
-Our next training is coming up and we would love to tell you more about how you can advocate for a child who needs to be represented.
+We need people in our community to be a voice for these children.
+Our next training is coming up and we would love to tell you more about how you can advocate for an abused or neglected child.

-Court Appointed Special Advocate (CASA) volunteers are community volunteers who are appointed by judges to advocate in court for abused and/or neglected children.
-When a child is in danger living at home, the Department of Children, Youth and Family (DCYF) may intervene.
+VGALs are community volunteers who are appointed by judges to advocate in court for abused and/or neglected children.
+When a child is in danger living at home, the Department of Children, Youth and Family (DCYF) may step in and say that the child needs to be moved to a safe environment.
 In order to determine what circumstances will keep the child safe, the case is brought to court where a judge will rule where the child should go.

-CASA volunteers spend an average of ten hours a month working on a case, though typically they spend more time at the beginning of a case than they do towards the end.
-Cases generally last at least a year, and we ask that each volunteer commits to 18 months.
-Children face a constant rotation of judges, social workers, and foster homes, but all the while their CASA volunteer remains a stable and constant adult in their lives.
+GAL volunteers spend an average of ten hours a month working on a case, though typically they spend more time at the beginning of a case than they do towards the end.
+Cases generally last at least a year, and we ask that each volunteer commits to remaining a volunteer as long as their case is open.
+Children face a constant rotation of judges, social workers, and foster homes, but all the while their GAL volunteer remains a stable and constant adult in their lives.
+Training is 30 hours over the course of 4 weeks.

 No additional volunteer opportunities at this time.